 Human Trafficking & Wage Inequality:

-Regulations which are set to take effect as of January 19 involve harsher penalties for those who are involved in human trafficking and more assistance for the victims.
-Additional laws will keep employers from paying less money to their workers based on gender, or refusing promotions to someone on the basis of family status.
+Regulations that are set to take effect as of January 19 involve harsher penalties for those who are involved in human trafficking and more assistance for the victims.
+Additional laws will keep employers from paying less money to their workers based on gender or refusing promotions to someone on the basis of family status.

 Mothers who recently gave birth have the right to take reasonable, unpaid breaks at work to pump breast milk for up to three years.
 The companies who employ them are obligated to supply reasonable accommodations for those mothers so that they can privately pump.
 Furthermore the employee cannot be discriminated against for doing so.

 Protection for domestic violence victims against housing discrimination will also be included.
 All of these laws were designated under the women’s equality act, passed by lawmakers last year.
 The lawmakers in New York had felt as though they had missed the mark on advocating for women and women’s rights.